 Heuchera (Coral Bells)

-The original Coral Bells were a charming plant with ruffled green leaves and airy pink bell shaped flowers that made them favorite plants of hummingbirds.
+The original Coral Bells were a charming plant with ruffled green leaves and airy pink bell-shaped flowers that made them favorite plants of hummingbirds.
 But much the way plant breeders went wild developing new Hosta varieties, they have embraced Heucheras and figured out how to give them purple, bronze and patterned leaves.

+Although known as shade plants, there are several Hosta varieties that can be grown in full sun, expanding their value in the garden.
 There are only a handful of Hosta varieties, like Hosta plantaginea, that have really attractive flowers.
-Most of the time the flower stalks are cut off before bloom, allowing the plant to focus on growing their delightful leaves.Continue to 7 of 18 below.
+Most of the time the flower stalks are cut off... before bloom, allowing the plant to focus on growing their delightful leaves.Continue to 7 of 18 below.

 08 of 18